The upper endoscopy: an important diagnostic tool

 The upper endoscopy is a procedure used to diagnose upper digestive system problems.
 The term “endoscopy” refers to a special technique for looking inside a part of the body.
 “Upper GI” is the portion of the gastrointestinal tract and the digestive system, that includes the esophagus, the stomach, and the duodenum, the beginning of the small intestine.
 The esophagus carries food from the mouth for digestion in the stomach and small intestine.

 An Upper GI Endoscopy is a procedure used to diagnose and, in some cases, treat problems of the upper digestive system.
 The endoscope is a long, thin, flexible tube with a tiny video camera and light on the end.
-By adjusting the various controls on the endoscope, Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, or Dr. Long B. Nguyen, north Atlanta gastroenterologists, will safely guide the instrument to carefully examine the inside lining of the upper digestive system.
+By adjusting the various controls on the endoscope, Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin J. Parikh, Dr. Long B. Nguyen, Dr. Ruth Montalva, or Dr. Jae Kim, north Atlanta gastroenterologists, will safely guide the instrument to carefully examine the inside lining of the upper digestive system.
 The high-quality picture from the endoscope is shown on a TV monitor providing a clear, detailed view.
 In many cases, an Upper GI Endoscopy is a more precise examination than X-ray studies and can be helpful in evaluating or diagnosing various problems, including difficult or painful swallowing, pain in the stomach or abdomen, and bleeding ulcers or tumors.
 In addition, tiny instruments can be passed through an opening in the endoscope tube to obtain tissue samples, coagulate (stop) bleeding sites, dilate or stretch a narrowed area, or perform other treatments.

 Regardless of why an Upper GI Endoscopy has been recommended for you, there are important steps you can take to prepare for and participate in the procedure.